Skip to Main Content

 Strobing LEDs

 The term, strobing, has been variously understood in the commercial photography field as simply flashing a light in response to some external event.
-Machine vision has adopted that general definition, but with one important caveat: Short duty cycle overdrive.
+Machine vision has adopted that general definition, but with one important caveat: the added capability of low duty cycle overdrive.

 When deploying an LED light head to solve a vision application, we tend to consider the maximum radiant power the light can output on the target while running in constant-on mode – in other words – 100% duty cycle.
-This constant-on maximum current value for the entire light head is determined in part via the LED manufacturers measured data, but most often based on the vision lighting manufacturer’s testing experience and trial and error experimentation.
-The limit is determined by the desire to optimize the output power, and yet maintain the light head’s long term stability and lifetime with respect to LED-destroying heat build-up.
-When LEDs can adequately dissipate junction heat, they can survive a wide variety of applied currents; however, line voltage must remain constant and for the string wiring and forward voltage needs of the LEDs (as detailed in the previous section, “Powering and Controlling LED Lighting for Vision”).
+This constant-on maximum current value for the entire light head is determined in part by the LED manufacturers provided specification but is often based on the vision lighting manufacturer’s testing experience and trial and error experimentation.
+The limit is determined by the desire to optimize the output power, and yet maintain the light head’s long-term stability and lifetime.
+When LEDs can adequately dissipate heat at the diode junction, they can survive a wide variety of applied currents.
+(See also the previous section, “Powering and Controlling LED Lighting for Vision”)

 Machine vision light output pulse widths range from as short as 1-2 uSec to constant-on, but the typical values to get the most overdrive capacity is from 50 to 500 uSec, assuming the flash rate keeps the duty cycle under the max limit of 2%.
-Some controllers automatically calculate this duty cycle, balancing their current output against their output pulse widths and in some cases even allow optimizing of 1 parameter vs. the other.
-Others are set via hardware limits or entries, usually requiring the operator to first calculate this value and set the limits in hardware or software – at their own risk.
+The amount of strobe overdrive output and at what PW, is dependent on a multitude of factors, including LED type, wavelength and illuminator design and thermal management.
+Some controllers automatically calculate this duty cycle, balancing their current output against their output pulse widths and in some cases even allow the optimization of one parameter vs. the other.
+Others are set via hardware limits or entries, usually requiring the operator to first calculate this value, and set the limits in hardware or software – at their own risk.

 Advantages for strobing LED illuminators: